 How to Hire a Caregiver for a Senior Parent or Loved One

 Is it time to hire a caregiver for your senior parent or loved one?
-Do you find yourself needing to hire a caregiver, but wondering where to start?
-It’s important for children to be involved in the hiring process for a number of reasons.
+Do you need to hire a caregiver but wondering where to start?
+Children need to be involved in the hiring process for several reasons.
 Here’s what you should know, and what you should do as you hire a caregiver.

-It’s so important to find a caregiver who is a good match for a senior’s personality and needs.
+It’s important to find a caregiver who matches a senior’s personality and needs well.
 These tips can help you through the process.